google/badwolf/docs/command_line_tool.md

 ## Command: BQL

 The `bql` starts a REPL that allows running BQL commands.
 The REPL can provide basic help on usage as shown below.
+Currently the REPL has limited support for terminal input.
+BQL statements need to be in a single line and there is currently not support for cursor keys neither history of past bql statments.

 ```
 $ bw bql